 How to get to Kauai?

 Hosting both domestic and international flights, Lihue Airport is the island’s only major airport, and this is where travelers first land.
-Prior to visiting Kauai, pre-organize and book airport transfers for your time of arrival to the island.
+Prior to visiting Kauai, pre-organize and book airport transfers in Kauai for your time of arrival to the island.
 As you touch down and exit the gates, your private driver awaits to transport you directly to your accommodation in Kauai.

 Where to stay in Kauai?